 I began to acquire every catalog and reprint that I could get my hands on - always interested in the levels that they contained.
 I looked in auction catalogs.
 I went everywhere that I could afford and bought everything that I could find, whether I could afford it or not.
 A lot of strange makers were turning up in my office - like H.M.
-Poole of Easton, Mass.
-[The partnership of J.&H.M.
+Poole of Easton, Massachusetts [the partnership of J. & H.M.
 Poole came first, well before 1850] who made levels of mahogany that were elegant in their simplicity.
 They are some of the most beautiful pieces of wood that 1 have seen anywhere.
 H.M.
 Poole made a lot of levels later with beautiful Cuban mahogany, a heavy, sleek wood with purple highlights, and sometimes used one-sided, double-scalloped brass sideviews.
 He also used Cuban mahogany with such character that most people mistake it for rosewood.

 Other names were: McCoskrie, Watt, the Lamberts (George & William), Lambert Mulliken and Stackpole, and Mulliken and Stackpole.
 Now I knew what I was looking for.
 These things were elegant.
 Many were very similar to me Pooles' levels, simple but distinctive.
 The woods were again exotic.
 Some really were rosewood.
-Some were a blackish extremely dense wood that resembles ebony, Some were a blond wood, somewhat like satinwood or boxwood, and some had German silver fittings.
+Some were a blackish extremely dense wood that resembles ebony, some were a blond wood, somewhat like satinwood or boxwood, and some had German silver fittings.
 There was a definite Boston style for levels.
 A little later came Harmon, the Mason Brothers, and many, many more.
 Slowly it dawned on me that there were whole series of levels put out by these manufacturers, just as by Stanley who was competing with the Boston makers by 1859.